Brick Court Chambers

 • Banking and finance M

-In recent years, Kyle has acted in a number of landmark banking and finance disputes, including acting for the successful defendants in the first shareholder group action ever to go to trial in England and Wales (The Lloyds/HBOS Group Litigation).
-Kyle acted in the first civil trial to arise out of the “LIBOR-fixing scandal” (PAG v RBS), as well as the leading case on the test for reliance in claims based on implied misrepresentations (Leeds City Council & Ors v Barclays Bank Plc).
+In recent years, Kyle has acted in a number of landmark banking and finance disputes.
+He is currently acting for the defendant in one of the largest securities group actions proceeding before the English courts (Various Claimants v Glencore Plc).
+His previous experience includes acting for the successful defendants in the first shareholder group action ever to go to trial in England and Wales (The Lloyds/HBOS Group Litigation); the first civil trial to arise out of the “LIBOR-fixing scandal” (PAG v RBS); and one of the leading cases on the test for reliance in implied misrepresentation claims (Leeds City Council & Ors v Barclays Bank Plc).
 In addition, Kyle also has experience of regulatory proceedings in the banking and finance context, including proceedings before the Takeover Panel.

 Examples of recent work in the banking and finance field include: